JBtallgrass/datafun-06-eda/README.md

 This workflow provides a foundation for project management, combining best practices in version control, environment management, and project organization.
 Adapt as necessary to meet specific project needs.

 ### 🐎 2.
 Project Start
+When using Jupyter Lab as the primary editor for a project, the step-by-step procedure after setting up the initial project structure and environment would focus on utilizing Jupyter Lab effectively for development.
+Here is a detailed guide tailored for this scenario:

+#### Preparing the Workspace
+1. **Open Jupyter Lab**: Launch Jupyter Lab from the terminal or command prompt by navigating to the project's root directory and running the command `jupyter lab`.
+Ensure the virtual environment is activated if the project requires it.
+2. **Create a New Jupyter Notebook**: Within Jupyter Lab, create a new notebook for development.
+Select the appropriate kernel (Python version or virtual environment) if prompted.

+#### Developing in Jupyter Lab
+3. **Organize Notebooks**: Create notebooks for different components or aspects of the project.
+Name them clearly to reflect their purpose, such as `data_preprocessing.ipynb`, `model_training.ipynb`, or `analysis.ipynb`.
+4. **Write Code and Documentation Together**: Utilize the notebook's cells to write code and markdown cells for documentation.
+This allows for a mix of executable code, explanations, and visualizations within the same document.
+5. **Test Code in Segments**: Execute code cells individually or in groups.
+This modular testing allows for immediate feedback and debugging, which is ideal for iterative development and data exploration.
+6. **Version Control with Git**: Regularly save changes to notebooks and use Git commands to add, commit, and push updates to the GitHub repository.
+Consider using tools like `nbdime` for diffing and merging notebooks or converting notebooks to script format (`*.py`) for easier version control.

 ### 🐤 3.
 Import Dependencies